humdaansyedf/odp_to_beamer/README.md

 - I manually wrote the 14_time_distribution_sliced.tex file while referring to 08_rest.tex because the content was less.

+- After using Overleaf to write the beamer code, I ran the commands locally (I used TeX Live on WSL for this) to make sure everything was working locally as well.

 - If there was more content, I could unzip the .odp file (14_time_distribution_sliced.odp) and extract the text from content.xml using VSCode XML tools to create an XML tree for better visualization.

 - Some thoughts – 14_time_distribution_sliced.tex renders perfectly with all the images and graphs, but the 14_time_distribution_sliced_lecture.pdf and 14_time_distribution_sliced_handout.pdf files are missing these figures.